How Much Does It Cost To Maintain An App?

-Even launching the app itself comes at a price.
-While Google Play charges $25, the App Store fee is $99.
+Even launching the mobile app itself comes at a price.
+While Google Play charges each Android app $25, the App Store fee for app submissions is $99.

 As you work on that, you’re also going to need professional services to manage your business smoothly.
-Accounting and Incorporation for a startup cost about $500-$1,000, and continuous App Development ranges between $50,000 and $100,000.
+Accounting and Incorporation for a startup cost about $500-$1,000, while continuous App Development services range between $50,000 and $100,000 per year.

-Other than that, you should have a miscellaneous budget of about $5,000-$10,000.
-That can come in handy for things like travel, conferences, business cards, equipment, etc.
+Other than that, you should have a miscellaneous budget of about $5,000-$50,000.
+That can come in handy for things like travel, conferences, business cards, equipment, hiring a web designer, etc.

 - Developing an app costs around $270,000 – but if your app design is incredibly complex, it can easily go up to $100,000.

-- Developers can be quite expensive to hire, particularly in the US, Australia, or the UK.
+- Mobile app developers can be quite expensive to hire, particularly in the US, Australia, or the UK.
 Developers in countries like India and Indonesia charge far less, but there are downsides to using foreign programmers.

-- Numerous factors determine app development costs, such as the type of app, app functionality, and app features.
+- Numerous factors determine mobile app development and app maintenance costs – such as the type of app, app functionality, and app features.